PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day1.md

 Explain your answer.

-***

 ### 1.2 Conversational AI

-Conversational agents, also referred to as chatbots, are software applications that mimic human behaviour (i.e. written or spoken speech) with the means to stimulate an interaction with a real person.
+Conversational agents, also referred to as chatbots, are software applications that mimic human behavior (i.e. written or spoken speech) with the means to stimulate an interaction with a real person.
 If you have ever used an customer service live chat, you probably have interacted with such an conversational agent.
-It is estimated that by 2022, 75% to 90% of customer service inquiries are processed by bots operating on conversational AI technology (CNBC, May 9, 2017).
+It is estimated that by 2022, 75% to 90% of customer service inquiries are processed by bots operating on conversational AI technology ([Source](https://www.cnbc.com/2017/05/09/chatbots-expected-to-cut-business-costs-by-8-billion-by-2022.html?&qsearchterm=chatbots)).
 It is fair to say, chatbots are here to stay.

 __1.2a__ Watch video on chatbots and virtual agents by Angela Wick.